This is the multi-page printable view of this section. Click here to print.

 Event Type

-The Samsung Cloud Platform service has its own resource type.
-Event types are classified the same as resource types, and you select the type of events from the event source to use in event rules.
+The Samsung Cloud Platform service has its own resource types.
+Event types are classified the same as resource types, and you select the type of events from the event source to use in an event rule.

-The following are the event types of Virtual Server.
+The following are the event types of a Virtual Server.

 ComputeVirtual ServerVirtual ServerServer